nus-cs2113-AY2223S1/tp/docs/UserGuide.md

 Syntax: `View-Income [-e INCOME-INDEX]`

 > ⚠️ Syntax Notes
 > * `INCOME-INDEX` is an integer value.
-This value should be equal to or greater than 0.
+>   * This value should be equal to or greater than 0.
-> * If this argument is provided, MoneyGoWhere will only display the specified expense.
+>   * If this argument is provided, MoneyGoWhere will only display the specified income.

 <br>

 Examples of usage:

+#### Viewing all incomes
 ```
 View-Income